Netflix's View: Internet TV is replacing linear TV

 Netflix margin structure and growth

-Our domestic margin structure is mostly set top down.
+We think we can grow to 60-90 million members in the US, based upon our trajectory to date and the continued growth of internet TV.
+Our US contribution margin structure is set mostly top down.
 For any given future period, we estimate revenue, and decide what we want to spend, and how much margin we want in that period.
 Competitive pressures in bidding for content would lead us to have slightly less content than we would otherwise, rather than overspending.
 The same is true for our marketing budget.
 The output variable is membership growth that those spending choices influence.

 Our global margin strategy is to expand internationally as fast as possible while staying profitable.
 The group of international markets we entered first (Canada, Latin America, the UK, Ireland, the Nordic countries and the Netherlands) are growing quickly and have already become contribution-positive.
 These markets continue to grow and generate meaningful profits that power the expansion in the remaining world markets we launched in 2016.
 We are targeting a 7% operating margin in 2017 and plan to steadily increase operating profit and margin from there as we balance growth with profitability.